VictoriaShalabaeva/italian-cuisine-app/README.md

     - I want to search for different recipes and get inspiration to try something new.
     - I want to be able to create my own recipes and store them in my profile.
-    - I want to orgnize my recipes (to create, edit and delete recipes).
+    - I want to organize my recipes (to create, edit and delete recipes).
     - I want to share my own recipes with others.

 ### Design